Many of the challenges that IT leaders like yourself will face from 2022 onwards will seem familiar to those of years past.

 In addition, ERP software centralises all of your data (including dark data), which helps your business stay in compliance with GDPR regulations governing consent as well as the ‘right to be forgotten’, as you can pinpoint the trail of communication between your business and a customer, and to remove all records of a specific customer if requested.

-Invest in an ERP system such as SAP Business One, to get real-time information on the state of your business and make better decisions.
+Invest in an ERP software such as Microsoft Dynamics 365 Business Central SAP Business One, to get real-time information on the state of your business and make better decisions.

 In recognition of the challenges ahead, two thirds of all business leaders believe that their businesses must increase the pace of digitalisation in order to remain competitive in their industries, according to Gartner.